by Nick

 (Los Angeles, CA)

-Question: I changed my name through the court and have to get a new passport.
-But I have a 10 yr visa to India that doesn't expire for a while and was rather expensive.
+Question: I changed my name through the courts and have to get a new passport.
+But I have a 10-year visa to India that doesn't expire for a while and was rather expensive.
 Do I have to send my old passport in and if I do, will I get it back?

 Can I travel to India with both passports and show the visa from the old passport at the airport?
 Or do I have to transfer my visa?